sarcomaXD/wellknown/README.md

-'wellknown' kaggle and dacon study group for data science
+kaggle and dacon study group for data science